puristajs/purista/website/src/handbook/0_concept.md

 How they are orchestrated, deployed and where they are running does not matter.

-You can decide if you want to deploy your logic as a single monolith or in some microservice style or as serverless functions, or if you like a mix of multiple styles.
+You can decide, if you want to deploy your logic as a single monolith or in some microservice style or as serverless functions, or if you like a mix of multiple styles.
 There is no need to decide if you like to use your own server or some cloud provider.

 It also allows integrating other services and providers, without touching the core of your application.
 Simply add them to the event bus.